 AWE 2021 thoughts and takeaways

-Rémi Arnaud, Senior Architect, has been working at Varjo since early 2019 and is a keen attendee of the AWE (Augmented World Expo).
+Rémi Arnaud, Principal Architect, has been working at Varjo since early 2019 and is a keen attendee of the AWE (Augmented World Expo).
 Below are his personal thoughts on the 2021 rendition of the event.

 Back in person